Wild and Foraged Spring Salad

 Selection of Wild Flowers such as Sweet Violet, Dandelion and Wild Primrose to garnish

-The Lime tree is common throughout Britain in all but the poorest of soils.
-What you are after are the Oval leaves, they have a sharp toothed edge and often become sticky with honeydew.
+The Lime tree is common throughout the UK and grows in all but the poorest of soils.
+What you are after are the oval leaves, they have a sharp toothed edge and often become sticky with honeydew.
 Use this leaf to make up the bulk of the salad!

 This pleasantly spicy plant is sweeter than its water loving cousin.
 The leaves are compound and well… Cress like!
 The leaves are dark green and later in the year the flowers are white.

 The dandelion leaves are the easiest to recognise.
 Pick only the youngest of these deep toothed leaves so that the Chicory flavours are more mild.
+Loaded with nutrition, these delicious leaves are a must in a foraged salad.
 Check out more Dandelion recipes in the search tool.